mjjstockman/ecomm/README.md

 A logged in user can submit a question and answer and like/unlike an answer.
 When submitting a question site users can check a checkbox if they wish to recieve an email when their question has an approved answer.
 A question exactly as ther same as a published question cannot be submitted and the user is informed this.

+Multiple answers can be published for each question.
+When more than one answer is published each answer except the last has a line underneath.
+The last answer has a heading letting users know they can submit another answer and a form to do so.

 ## Events